 - 8:30 am

-- Signals when school is open for students to enter the buildings (please note staff are often in meetings prior to 8:30 am and will not be on duty in their classroom until this bell sounds).
+- The bell rings, when school is open for students to enter the main building from the Link or via the outside stairs.
+(Staff are often in meetings prior to 8:30 am.)

-- Signals the start of class (if students arrive after 9:00am they MUST sign in at the office).
+- The bell signals the start of school.
+Students arriving after 8:50am, MUST sign in at the office.

 - 10:30 am